 Response: BERS has recently created a quality assurance department that is tasked with creating documentation concerning data loading and processing.
-The data verification process was also incorporated into the development of the new CPMS system.
+The data verification process was also incorporated into the development of CPMS.

 2. Work with DOE to improve credited service reporting for the annual valuation.